jtgans/RetroPad/README.md

 ## How should I fab the case?

-The author used her Prusa i3 Mk3s FDM 3D printer with a 0.2mm layer height to print out the case.
+The author used her Prusa i3 Mk3s FDM 3D printer with a 0.2mm layer height and no support to print out the case.
 The model requires a high degree of precision in the printer, with a 0.1mm tolerance between the fire and jump buttons and the top half of the shell.
 The D-Pad area requires at least 0.5mm tolerance.
 You may have to file the parts down a small amount, depending on the resolution and precision of your printer.